sejaljaswal/Ecommerce_Follow_Along/README.md

 Allowed users to modify product details directly within the form.
 Implemented a Save Changes feature to update product details in the database.

+# Milestone 14 Progress Summary 🚀
+In this milestone, I implemented the delete functionality for product data.
+This involved:

+✅ Backend: Added a DELETE API endpoint in Express.js to remove a product from MongoDB using its ID.
+✅ Frontend: Integrated a delete button on the product card that triggers an API request to delete the product.
+✅ UI Update: Ensured the product list updates dynamically after deletion.
+✅ Code Push: Committed and pushed the changes to the GitHub repository.

+This milestone helped in understanding how to perform delete operations in a MERN stack application.